Use Cases

 Know more here.

-Alerts for Monitoring
+Alerts for monitoring

 • Set up Feed alerts to stay informed about any feed issues causing product disapprovals.